alda-lang/alda/README.md

 ### MIDI soundfonts

 Default JVM soundfonts usually are of low quality.
 We recommend installing a good freeware soundfont like FluidR3 to make your MIDI instruments sound a lot nicer.

+#### Mac OS X / Linux

 For your convenience, there is a script in this repo that will install the FluidR3 soundfont for Mac and Linux users.

-> If you're a Windows user and you know how to install a MIDI soundfont to the Java Virtual Machine, please let us know!

 To install FluidR3 on your Mac or Linux system, clone this repo and run: